IQSS/dataverse-client-javascript/docs/useCases.md

 _See [use case](../src/datasets/domain/useCases/PublishDataset.ts) implementation_.

 The above example publishes the dataset with the specified identifier and performs a minor version update.
 If the response is successful, the use case does not return the dataset object, but the HTTP status code `200`.
-Otherwise, it throws an error.
+Otherwise, it throws an error.\
-If you want to perform a major version update, you must set the `versionUpdateType` parameter to `VersionUpdateType.MAJOR`.
+If you want to perform a major version update, you must set the `versionUpdateType` parameter to `VersionUpdateType.MAJOR`.\
+Superusers can pass `VersionUpdateType.UPDATE_CURRENT` to update metadata without changing the version number.
+This will overwrite the latest published version and therefore will only work for a dataset that has been published at least once.\
 The `datasetId` parameter can be a string, for persistent identifiers, or a number, for numeric identifiers.

 The `versionUpdateType` parameter can be a [VersionUpdateType](../src/datasets/domain/models/VersionUpdateType.ts) enum value, which can be one of the following:

 - `VersionUpdateType.MINOR`
 - `VersionUpdateType.MAJOR`
+- `VersionUpdateType.UPDATE_CURRENT`

 ## Files